Simulations and Games

 One form of an instructional simulation asks learners to watch a procedure or skill.
 One of the more common forms these simulations can take is the software simulation.
 A software simulation is essentially showing someone how to do some action on a computer by recording your screen.
 In Video 1 you can see an example of how to create a Watch simulation using the screen recording tool Camtasia.

-An Example of How to Create a Watch Simulation
+Video 1: How to Create a Watch Simulation

 The next kind of simulation is one that allows students to try a skill or procedure themselves.
 This allows the learner to engage with the content and practice it in a safe environment.
 There are various applications that can be used for creating a Try simulation; in Video 2 you can see an example of how to create a Try simulation using the tool Captivate.

-An Example of How to Create a Try Simulation
+Video 2: How to Create a Try Simulation

-One last tip: you create Try simulations, consider including ways that the student could possibly fail.
+One last tip: when you create Try simulations, consider including ways that the student could possibly fail.
 Failing is part of learning; it can help the learner see what happens if they select various alternatives, as well as help them consider how they can recover from their mistakes.

 After the learner has watched a procedure and tried it out for themselves, you may need to ensure they know how to perform certain tasks.
 This is where the role of Evaluate simulations come into play.
 Evaluate simulations help both you and the learner judge if they are able to perform a task they have just learned.
 The most helpful evaluation simulations are ones that allow the user to fail and learn from their mistakes.
 The key here is to try to make the simulations as close to the real environment as possible.
 Video 3 shows you how to get started doing this.

-An Example of How to Create an Evaluate Simulation
+Video 3: An Example of How to Create an Evaluate Simulation

 The last type of simulation allows students to play with ideas or concepts associated with the instructional environment.
 Playing helps learners work with the knowledge they have gained in different, engaging ways.
 The goal is to help them take what they learn and apply it in novel ways so they are able to master it better.
 Let's walk through some important parts of a game.